joeylockie/lockiemedia/AI_PROJECT_LOG.md

     * Add more sophisticated filtering/pagination for Error Logs.
     * Improve the "Details" view for individual error logs beyond a simple `alert()`.
 * **Todo App (Main Application):**
     * Complete and refine planned features like Calendar View, Pomodoro Timer, Sub-tasks, Task Dependencies, Reminders, File Attachments, etc. (as per `features.json` and README).
+This involves changing their flags to `true` in `features.json` and testing/refining their implementation.
     * Address any UI/UX improvements.

 ## 8. Important Notes / Decisions Made: